alicalimli/movie-matrix-app/README.md

 # Moviematrix

-A website where you can search and watch trailers of the movies or tv shows that you might like.
+Moviematrix is a website that allows you to search movies and tv shows and watch its trailer.

 ## Features